-1. Eighteen credits of required core courses with a minimum final grade of 3.0 in each:
+2. Fifteen credits of required MPH core coursework with a minimum final grade of 3.0 in each:

+Course Code Course Name Credits

-HM 801 Introduction to Public Health 3 credits HM 802 Biostatistics for Public Health 3 credits HM 803 Epidemiology for Public Health 3 credits HM 804 Public Health Policy and Administration 3 credits HM 805 Social and Behavioral Aspects of Public Health 3 credits HM 806 Environmental Factors of Health 3 credits
+HM 802 Biostatistics for Public Health 3

+HM 803 Epidemiology for Public Health 3

+HM 804 Public Health Administration & Policy 3

+HM 805 Social and Behavioral Aspects of Public Health 3

+HM 806 Environmental Factors of Health 3

-2. Eighteen credits of elective coursework with a minimum GPA of 3.0 in each:
+3. Twelve credits of elective coursework with a minimum GPA of 3.0 in each:

 Potential elective courses are identified as those that prepare each student to be successful in the area in which they plan to practice.
 A student must submit an Elective Request Form to their MPH advisor prior to enrolling in any non-Master of Public Health elective course.

 There is no guarantee that any courses taken outside of the Master of Public Health curriculum will be approved for credit toward an MPH.
 The student is responsible for obtaining permission from the MPH program before enrolling in non-Master of Public Health electives.

-3. Six credits of Culminating Experience coursework with a minimum final grade of 3.0 in each:
+4. Six credits of culminating coursework with a minimum final grade of 3.0 in each: